-Setting Setup Complete to YTelling the system that setup is complete_is the last step before transaction processing can begin.
+Telling the system that setup is complete is the last step before transaction processing can begin.
 The procedure is as follows:

-At the very bottom of the Update Receivable Defaults screen there is a "Y/N" field for indicating that set up is complete.
+At the very bottom of the Update Receivable Defaults screen there is a "Y/N" field for indicating that setup is complete.

--When this field is set to "Y", the system totals existing open item A/R transactions, displays the total amount, and prompts you to verify that no additional setup entries are required.
+When this field is set to "Y", the system totals existing open item A/R transactions, displays the total amount, and prompts you to verify that no additional setup entries are required.
 By entering another "Y" at this prompt, you tell the system the A/R setup phase is now closed; all existing open items are posted at this time.